eGain/egain-conversation-hub-sentiment-analysis/README.md

-# Integrate eGain messaging hub with AWS Comprehend
+# Integrate eGain Conversation hub with AWS Comprehend

 Traditionally most organizations were leveraging survey as a primary tool to measure the customer satisfaction.
 With the improvement in AI technologies in last few years, getting insights on how your customers are talking to you will paint a better picture.
 Conversations transcripts are one of the source for measuring the customer satisfaction.
-This repository contains an example application to determine the sentiments of a conversation in eGain messaging hub.
+This repository contains an example application to determine the sentiments of a conversation in eGain Conversation hub.
 Using sentiment analysis, this information can help paint a more accurate picture of the health of customer relationships with your service agents.
 This example enables developers to pull the eGain conversation data and sent to AWS comprehend.
 Developers can use other conversational analytics tool such as Callminer, Clarabridge , Microsoft text analytics as well.
 You can also use this pattern for getting more insights such as product information from the conversation.

 # Architecture Overview

 1. Cloudwatch event rule is configured to execute the lambda every x hours
-2. eGain chat transcripts of closed chats are fetched at regular interval using eGain messaging hub provided interaction APIs.
+2. eGain chat transcripts of closed chats are fetched at regular interval using eGain Conversation hub provided interaction APIs.
 3. Tidemark maintained to define start and end date of batch ( 3.1 from Architecture diagram)
 4. Chat transcripts are processed to separate agent and customer messages ( 3.2 from Architecture diagram)
 5. Customer messages from chat transcripts are forwarded to AWS comprehend sentiment analyzer service